Bal Krishna Sharma Naveen: Biography

-Bal Krishna Sharma was born on 8 December 1897 at Bhyana, a small village in Shajapur district of the largest Indian state of Madhya Pradesh, in a family of modest financial means to Jamanadas Sharma and Radhabai.
+Bal Krishna Sharma was born on 8 December 1897 at Bhyana, a small village in Shajapur district of the Indian state of Madhya Pradesh, in a family of modest financial means to Jamanadas Sharma and Radhabai.
 Due to poverty at home, he could start his formal education only at the age of 11 at a local school in Shajapur where he completed the middle school.
 Moving to Ujjain, he passed matriculation in 1917 and during this period, he had the opportunity to meet Makhanlal Chaturvedi, the renowned poet, who led him to Ganesh Shankar Vidyarthi, who would later precede him as the editor of Pratap magazine.
 The new personal connections helped him to shift his base to Kanpur and he joined Christ Church College, Kanpur to pursue his graduate studies (BA).
-A turning point in his life occurred during his Kanpur college days when he participated in the Non-cooperation movement and this prompted him to abandon his college studies in 1921 to take up politics as a full time career.
+A turning point in his life occurred during his Kanpur college days when he participated in the Non-cooperation movement and this prompted him to abandon his college studies in 1921 to take up politics as a full-time career.

 Sharma became active in the Indian freedom movement and was incarcerated by the British government six times between 1921 and 1944, the government declaring him as a dangerous prisoner.
 He pursued his journalistic career concurrently through his association with Pratap, a Hindi language daily, and when Ganesh Shankar Vidyarthi, the then editor of the newspaper died in March 1931, he was chosen as the editor.
 After the Indian independence of 1947, he took up party politics, continuing his alignment with the Indian National Congress (INC).
 He contested the first lok sabha elections of 1951–52, and won from the Kanpur District South cum Etawah district Lok Sabha constituency, defeating Chandrasekhar of the Congress Socialist Party with a margin of over 26,500 votes, securing almost 50 percent of the votes polled.
 In 1957, he was elected to the Rajya Sabha, a post he held till his death.
 His active participation in political and social activities together with his oratorical skills earned him the moniker, Lion of Kanpur.
 When the Official Languages Commission was established by the Government of India in 1955, he was selected as a member and he was also a member of the Cultural delegation which visited a number of countries including Nepal, Mauritius and USA.